Things to do in Mongolia

 Every country has its outstanding and special attractions.
 Goway has selected its Top 12 things to do in Mongolia (not in any particular order) for you to enjoy on your visit to this destination.

 Sukhbataar Square, Ulaan Baatar

 The central square of Mongolia's capital, a large monument to Genghis Khan as well as other famous past Mongolians, dominates the square's north side directly in front of the Government Palace.
 The centre of the square features an equestrian statue of Damdin Sukhbaatar, one of the leaders of Mongolia's 1921 revolution when Mongolia obtained independence from China.
 The Government Palace was built in 1951.
 In front of it is the Mausoleum of Sukkhbaatar.
 An inner courtyard of the Government Palace holds a large ceremonial ger (large tent) used for hosting dignitaries.
-Also in the square is the State Ballet and Opera House.
+Also in the square are the State Ballet and Opera House.
 To the south sits the Lenin Club building (built in 1929) next to the sail-shaped skyscraper the Blue Sky Tower.
 Next to the Opera House is the Central Tower, home to luxury shops including Louis Vuitton and Armani.
 On the east side of the square is the Soviet-style Cultural Palace which contains the Mongolian National Modern Art Gallery and several other cultural institutions.

 The Winter Palace of Bogd Khan, Ulaan Baaatar